teyahbd/adaptavist-tech-test/README.md

 ## How to run

 This project uses `npm` and `Node`.
-After cloning/forking this repo or unzipping an archive, navigate to the root folder of this project and install the dependencies using
+You can clone/fork this repo to run, or you can find an archive of the repo (at the time of writing) in the `tech-test-archive.zip` file.
+After cloning/forking or unzipping an archive, navigate to the root folder of this project and install the dependencies using

 ```
 npm i